argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/datasets.md

 ### Creating a Dataset

 To create a new dataset you need to define its name and settings.
+Optional parameters are `workspace` and `client`, if you want to create the dataset in a specific workspace or on a specific Argilla instance.

 ```python
 dataset = rg.Dataset(